-CIRCADIAN is a nonprofit publishing house.
+CIRCADIAN is a Berlin based independent publishing house born in 2017.
 Our mission is to inscribe imaginary into the real: we only publish books that call the reader to action, this is why we also produce events that provide a context for the books to be practiced and to come to life.

 Every publication we do must be concerned with proposing ways of stimulating embodiment and bridging the content of the book into the reader’s experience.
 A book then becomes the source code for an operating system that can be tried on by anybody who’s interested to expand their capacity to act.